Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 In addition, the Act on the Supervision of Postal and Telecommunication Services and the Act regarding Intelligence Services have undergone revision.
 The respective amendments aim to increase the scope of the surveillance of individuals – in particular, as regards the prevention of terrorism.
-Both reforms were, in principle, adopted by Parliament, but may be subject to a national referendum.
+Both reforms were adopted and are set to enter into force on September 1 2017 for the Act Regarding Intelligence Services and early 2018 for the Act on the Supervision of Postal and Telecommunication Services.

-What kind of data falls within the scope of the legislation?
 The Data Protection Act applies to all information relating to an identified or identifiable person.
-Under Swiss data protection law, the term ‘person’ encompasses both individuals and legal entities.
+Under Swiss data protection law, the term ‘person’ encompasses both individuals and legal entities, although this inclusion of legal entities may disappear under the revised act.

 In regulated sectors, authorities have extended investigative powers within their field of competence.
 For example, the Swiss Financial Market Supervisory Authority can appoint independent experts to conduct audits of supervised persons and entities, which must provide these experts with all information and documents required to carry out their tasks.